 DevOps is much more than tools and automation

 Many of the pioneers in DevOps have been web-scale, software-based companies, Amazon and Netflix being a couple of notable examples.
 As these teams constructed vast distributed systems, they found many functions that old-school enterprise development tools simply weren't built to provide.

-Documenting all the tools and technologies allows for simplification, integration and the creation of automated workflows in the future.
+Documenting all the tools and technologies allows for simplification, integration, and creation of automated workflows in the future.

-"We work with really advanced practitioners of DevOps — they have had to string together a whole bunch of wonderful different tools that were never designed to inter-operate together," Lavi said.
+"We work with really advanced practitioners of DevOps – they’ve had to string together a whole bunch of wonderful different tools that were never designed to inter-operate together," Lavi said.